 Did You Know?

-If everyone in Hong Kong wore a reusable mask every day, in one year there would be 10,950 TONNES of waste created!
+If everyone in Hong Kong wore a single-use disposable mask every day, in one year there would be 10,950 TONNES of waste created!

 That’s 782 garbage trucks full of masks.